Commonly used Strava Metro terminology:

 "Trip" counts indicate the number of bicycle or pedestrian trips on that edge during the given timeframe.

 "People" counts indicate the number of unique people who completed a bicycle or pedestrian trip on that edge during the given timeframe.
 For instance, 10 people may have completed 30 trips on an edge during the timeframe.

-For each row, the following pairs of columns are provided.
+For each row, the following columns are provided.

 People counts by Gender:

 People counts by Age:

 Origins and Destinations Data - Data Fields / Data Dictionary

 hex_id - Corresponds to the same hexagon in the associated shapefile.
 Uses H3 Resolution 8.

 date - Displays month or year of data, depending on your export selection